 UAW 2865’s Contract Guarantees Student-Workers Rights and Protections

 Our contract defines the benefits and boundaries of our work.
 This is a legal document, so if something goes wrong in your working situation, you are entitled to have that situation remedied.
-You can do this through the grievance procedure, which you can discuss with a union officer.
+You can do this through the grievance procedure, which you can discuss with a union leader.
 To get in touch with the officer on your campus, email us.

-If you are worried that your rights are being violated, please contact a union officer on your campus now.
+If you are worried that your rights are being violated, please contact a union leader on your campus now.
 Resolving your grievance can often be done informally, and contacting the union about your problem doesn’t commit you to any formal course of action.
 And if your supervisor wants to question you or you’re worried you might be disciplined, you have a right to union representation.

 Rights and protections in the contract include: